Eliezer Mayenda

-Eliezer Mayenda Dossou (born 8 May 2005) is a Spanish professional footballer who plays as a forward for Premier League club Sunderland.
+Eliezer Mayenda Dossou (born 8 May 2005) is a Spanish professional footballer who plays as a forward or left midfielder for club Rennes.

 Club career

 Sochaux

 Mayenda was born in Zaragoza in Spain.
 In November 2017, while playing for the youth teams of CS Brétigny, he agreed to join Sochaux.
 He made his professional debut for the club in a Coupe de France match against Nantes on 18 December 2021, coming on as a substitute at the 86th minute.
 After a 0–0 draw in regulation time, Nantes won 5–4 in a penalty shoot-out.
 By making the appearance, Mayenda became the youngest player to play in an official senior match for Sochaux at the age of 16 years, 7 months, and 10 days.
 On 29 January 2022, Mayenda made his debut for Sochaux's reserves in the Championnat National 3, coming on as a late substitute in a 3–1 win over FC Grandvillars.
 On 2 February, he signed his first professional contract, the youngest in Sochaux history to do so.